vives-devbit/mlops4ecm-workshops/ml-infrastructure/06-docker-containers/README.md

 Click the **"Predict random image"** button.

 🧱 **Oops!**

 It doesn’t work.
-The frontend can’t connect to the backend — because each container runs in isolation by default.
+The frontend can’t connect to the backend — because **each container runs in isolation** by default.

-### 🚧 Step 6 – Fixing Frontend–Backend Communication
+### 🚧 Step 5 – Fixing Frontend–Backend Communication

 You’ve now built and launched both containers — but when you open the frontend and click **“Predict random image”**, ❌ it **fails**.